 The Fourth year is divided into eleven 4-week blocks: a required Acting Internship, a required Emergency Medicine selective, and six 4-week electives, four of which can be taken at other institutions.
 The remaining 4-week blocks can be used for additional electives, research, independent study, or residency interviews.
 Students finish the fourth year with a 1-week capstone experience to prepare for residency training; this includes a “hands-on” Boot Camp experience in their selected specialty.

 To see historical data click HERE.

-It’s Orlando.
-An international entertainment destination in Central Florida that includes the University of Central Florida, the nation’s second-largest school.
+It’s Orlando: An international entertainment destination in Central Florida that includes the University of Central Florida, one of the nation’s largest schools.
 We are conveniently located less than 10 miles south of the Orlando International Airport and just minutes away from the most popular theme parks in the world.